rahman-cs-it/Control-Fan-speed-/README.md

 Please note that modifying fan speeds may affect the laptop's cooling system and potentially its warranty.
 Use this tool at your own risk.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute it as per the license terms.

-## Contributions

-Contributions to improve this fan speed controller are welcome.
-If you encounter any issues or have suggestions for enhancements, please open an issue or create a pull request.

 Happy cooling! 🌀🌬️